 You can see examples here.
 Please contact me to schedule a commission.

 I've decided to leave my "Soap Box Sermon" in place here.
 The more we say the words and feel the feelings, the stronger the actions of Kindness, Gratitude and Joy become.

-There is so much unpleasantness going on around the world, why haven't people learned to be kind to one another?
-My intention for 2021 is KINDNESS, JOY, and GRATITUDE.
+My intention for 2023 is KINDNESS, JOY, and GRATITUDE.
 So I'll be doing everything I can to spread those around.

 Science is Real.
 Water is Life.
 Black Lives Matter.
 Women's Rights are Human Rights.
 Evil triumphs when good people do nothing.
 Love is Love is Love is Love.

 'Superiority' and 'Race' are constructs created to justify treating others badly.
 They are not real.
 We are all unique and still we all have SO MUCH IN COMMON.
 Stop, just stop, being hateful.
 Be Unconditional Love.